-The Public Utilities Commission promotes the development of electronic communications market and competition, sets up methodology for the calculation of tariffs and costs, and informs the European Commission about intended measures regarding definition of the electronic communication market, establishing of status of market participants with significant market power, as well as the establishment, amendment or annulment of the SMP obligations to such market participants.
-The Electronic Communications Office performs the administration of the radio frequency spectrum and numbering resources; from the 2008 this authority will start the supervision of the installation and construction of electronic communications networks as well.
+The Public Utilities Commission promotes the development of the electronic communications market and competition, sets up methodology for the calculation of tariffs and costs, and informs the European Commission about intended measures regarding definition of the electronic communication market, establishing of status of market participants with significant market power, as well as the establishment, amendment or annulment of the SMP obligations to such market participants.
+The Electronic Communications Office performs the administration of the radio frequency spectrum and numbering resources; and the supervision of the installation and construction of electronic communications networks as well.